Louisville Kentucky Chapter 7 Hearing the 341

 - Do you operate any businesses?

 The Chapter 7 trustee is paid a small amount to review your petition.
 He has to do his job and prove he properly reviewed your petition for accuracy.
-The Chapter 7 trustee can’t do that unless the petition is accurate and supported by documentation of your income assets expenses and debts.
+The Chapter 7 trustee can’t do that unless the petition is accurate and supported by documentation of your income, assets, expenses and debts.
 If you make his job difficult he will simply not approve your petition until you satisfy him.
 This puts you through time and additional expense.